-What makes a painting famous?
+What makes a famous painting?
 What makes that a painting can stand the test of time?
 Why are some paintings so entrenched in the collective consciousness?
 Why are some paintings more important than others.
 These are important questions especially as an artist as we want to create something that will impact the world and will last through the ages.
 This is also important if you’re a lover of history, anthropology and politics as these seek to understand the human condition better.

-In my years of studying art history I think it boils down to 3 specific things.
+In my years of studying art history, I think it boils down to 3 specific things.
 Hold on to your seat – more on that later.

-In first year art philosophy at Stellenbosch University we were given the question : there’s a vaulted room with the Mona Lisa, Starry Starry Night, Monet’s Waterlilies – all locked up, no body has ever entered this room or seen these paintings, now argue the value of the room.
+In first-year art philosophy at Stellenbosch University we were given the question : there’s a vaulted room with the Mona Lisa, Starry Starry Night, Monet’s Waterlilies – all locked up, nobody has ever entered this room or seen these paintings, now argue the value of the room.
 This question is meant to lead you down the path of questioning what makes art valuable.

 Here’s my argument in layman’s terms so that you can sound really good at your next dinner party.
 On the streets of New York they always joke you need to have read Malcolm Gladwell before you go to that oh-so-important cocktail party, I would say this blog post makes for great cocktail party conversation.